Recovering from an Eating Disorder isn’t easy and doing it alone makes navigating the recovery road nearly impossible.

 Virtual Eating Disorder Support Group in Maryland

-The group’s first meeting will be held Tuesday August 10th, 2021.
+The group’s first meeting will be held Tuesday October 12 2021 and runs for 8 weeks.

 Our weekly eating disorder support group meets every Tuesday from 6-7PM.